Southern Africa

 Southern Africa is the southernmost region of Africa.
-There is no one agreed-upon definition, but some groupings include the United Nations geoscheme, the inter-governmental Southern African Development Community, and the physical geography definition based on the physical characteristics of the land.
+No definition is agreed upon, but some groupings include the United Nations geoscheme, the intergovernmental Southern African Development Community, and the physical geography definition based on the physical characteristics of the land.
+The most restrictive definition considers the region of Southern Africa to consist of Botswana, Eswatini, Lesotho, Namibia, and South Africa, while other definitions also include several other countries from the area.